-That should be enough metals to get you teeth into.
+That should be enough metals to get your teeth into.

-What retrive should you use for Surf Fishing?
+What retrieve should you use for Surf Fishing?

 Well, if you are fishing over sand, you haven’t got to worry about getting snagged.
-As for retrieve, you should vary your retrieve where ever your fishing.
+As for retrieve, you should vary your retrieve wherever you are fishing.
 For me, a dead slow retrieve is always a winner when that tide is ripping through.
-I would sink and draw clearer waters, fast then slow until you find something that will prompt that bass into actions.
+I would sink and draw clearer waters, fast then slow until I found something that would prompt that bass into action.
 Remember, if they’re in the surf chasing around, they will probably nail what metal is on offer.